 4 The amendment in the State Superannuation Amendment Act 2007 s.
 86 is not included because it was repealed by the State Superannuation Amendment Act 2011 s.
 4 before the amendment purported to come into operation.

+5 On the date as at which this compilation was prepared, the Associations Incorporation Act 2015 s.
+227 had not come into operation.
+It reads as follows:

+227. Racing and Wagering Western Australia Act 2003 amended

+(1) This section amends the Racing and Wagering Western Australia Act 2003.

+(2) In section 32(5)(a) after “member of the” insert:

+management